Ganesh40292/registration-app/README.md

 ## 🏁 Conclusion

-This project successfully demonstrates the integration of:
+This project successfully demonstrates:

-- Front-end technologies
+- Front-end development
 - Back-end PHP processing
 - Cloud deployment

-It provides a strong beginner-level example of full-stack web development with a focus on user experience and real-world hosting.
+It serves as a beginner-friendly example of full-stack web development with real-world hosting.

 ---